memcachier/docs/heroku_articles/flask-memcache.md

     {% endblock %}
     ```

-    The view basically consists of two cards, one that contains a form to create
+    The view consists of two cards: one that contains a form to create
-    new tasks and another containing a table with the existing tasks and a delete
+    new tasks, and another that contains a table with existing tasks and a delete
-    button to remove the corresponding task.
+    button associated with each task.

 Our task list is now functional.
-Let us save the changes so far with
+Save the changes so far with:

 ```term
 $ git add .
 $ git commit -m 'Add task list controller and views'
 ```
-so we are ready to deploy the app on Heroku.
+We are now ready to configure the app to deploy on Heroku.

-## Deploy task list app on Heroku
+## Deploy the task list app on Heroku

-Deploying the Flask application on Heroku is easily done with 4 simple
+Deploying the Flask application on Heroku is easily done with the following
 steps:

 1. Install the `gunicorn` server and freeze dependencies into `requirements.txt`: